Shaomeng Wang, PhD

 Ann Arbor, Michigan

-Dr. Wang has led a team of scientists to design and develop a completely new class of anti-cancer therapy that induces breast cancer cells to commit "programmed cell death.
-In the past year, their most promising compound has now completed a phase I clinical trial as a new anti-cancer therapy and is being advanced into phase II clinical development.
-A second, highly potent compound has been selected for clinical development.
-They have also identified a potential biomarker for predicting the antitumor activity of their new drugs in breast cancer.
-Dr. Wang's ongoing research supported by BCRF will further define the molecular signatures which predict the response of human breast cancers to these novel and exciting new anticancer drugs and determine the most effective combination therapeutic strategies.
+Dr. Wang has led a team of scientists to design and develop a class of completely new anticancer therapy by inducing breast cancer cells to commit “programmed cell death.”
+In the past year, their first clinical drug has been advanced into phase II clinical development for the treatment of patients with advanced breast cancer, based upon the promising phase I data.
+Furthermore, they have also advanced a new, highly potent and efficacious compound into clinical development.
+Dr. Wang’s ongoing research supported by BCRF will further define the molecular signatures which predict the response of human breast cancers to these novel and exciting new anticancer drugs and determine the most effective combination therapeutic strategies.

 Shaomeng Wang received his PhD in Chemistry from Case Western Reserve University in 1992.
 He did his postdoctoral training at the National Cancer Institute of the National Institutes of Health in anti-cancer and anti-HIV drug design and molecular modeling.
 In 1996, he joined the Georgetown University Medical Center as an Assistant Professor and a Senior Investigator at the Lombardi Cancer Center and became Associate Professor of Oncology and Neuroscience in 2000.
 He was recruited to University of Michigan in 2001 and is currently an Associate Professor in the Department of Internal Medicine and University of Michigan Comprehensive Cancer Center.